JuliaFinMetriX/JuliaFinMetriX.github.io/docs/timeData.rst

    counted as equal to ``NA``.
 Output is a single value of type ``Bool``.

+.. function:: .==(tn::AbstractTimedata, tn2::AbstractTimedata)

+   Element-wise test for equal values: ``NA`` is not counted as equal to ``NA``.
+Returns ``Timedata`` with boolean values, or error if meta-data is not matching.

 .. function:: isapprox(tn::AbstractTimedata, tn2::AbstractTimedata)

    Test for equal indices, names, types and approximately equal values.
 Alleviates unit tests for values of type ``Float``.
 Output is a single value of type ``Bool``.

-.. function::  issimilar(td1::AbstractTimedata, td2::AbstractTimedata)
+.. function::  equMeta(td1::AbstractTimedata, td2::AbstractTimedata)

    Test for equal meta-data: type, column names and indices.
 Output is a single value of type ``Bool``.

-.. function:: hasSimilarColumns(td1::AbstractTimedata, td2::AbstractTimedata)
+.. function:: equColMeta(td1::AbstractTimedata, td2::AbstractTimedata)

    Test for equal meta-data of columns (dates are left unconsidered): type and column names.
 Output is a single value of type ``Bool``.